ember-learn/ember-blog/source/2019-06-08-the-ember-times-issue-102.md

 ## [RFC for an alternative to Controllers 🥴](https://github.com/emberjs/rfcs/pull/499)
 [@NullVoxPopuli](https://github.com/NullVoxPopuli) proposed **two** RFCs to outline how we can eventually remove controllers from Ember.
  - [RFC 499](https://github.com/emberjs/rfcs/pull/499) proposes an alternative way of rendering templates for a particular route. (if some of you remember routable components, this isn't that 😉)
- - [RFC 380](https://github.com/emberjs/rfcs/pull/380) proposes a service for handling query parameters, as well as a `@queryParam` **decorator** for accessing query parameters anywhere in your app: Routes, Components, etc. 🎉
+ - [RFC 380](https://github.com/emberjs/rfcs/pull/380) proposes adding a `queryParams` property the `RouterService` for accessing query parameters anywhere in your app: Routes, Components, etc. 🎉

-With these two RFCs, we'll eventually be able to deprecate Controllers. 🔥🔥🔥 Read, comment, and spread the word! 🖊️
+With these two RFCs, we're heading in the right direction for eventually being able to deprecate Controllers. 🔥🔥🔥 Read, comment, and spread the word! 🖊️

 ---